 Hot Water Heater Thermostat

-The test below will be preformed with the power on.
-You will need to
+The test below will be performed with the power on.
+You will need a multimeter and know how to use it safely.

 You can test water heater thermostats with the power off if you